 Busted, down on Bourbon Street, Set up, like a bowlin' pin.

 Knocked down, it get's to wearin' thin.
-They just won't let you be.”
+They just won't let you be, oh no.”

-The skeleton barrister, in blood-red jester outfit, bound by ball and chain, looks like he aims to make his point defending the band with his sword, while a legion of skulls look on in the background.
+The skeleton actor, in blood-red jester outfit, bound by ball and chain, looks like he aims to make his point defending the band with his sword, the background of skulls implying the legions of similar offenders behind them.